-This page includes all information and policies related to the V1.0 LUNA Technical Requirements, effective Q1 2022.
-Please check back for detailed information on when the DLC will begin accepting LUNA applications.
+This page includes all information and policies related to the V1.0 LUNA Technical Requirements.
+For more information about qualifying products to LUNA, please review the following resources:

 The DLC LUNA Technical Requirements are designed to mitigate negative impacts of outdoor lighting at night.
 By establishing requirements and reporting standards on light distribution, spectral characteristics, and controllability, LUNA identifies energy efficient luminaires that minimize light pollution, provide appropriate visibility for people, and limit negative impacts to the environment.